 Payment and financial aid deadlines are established for each registration period and are adhered to strictly.
 Payment and/or financial aid must be in place to cover a student's account balance.
 Financial obligations that are not met by the established payment and financial aid deadlines will result in the student's classes being dropped.
+Additionally, students who are dropped for non-payment may be subject to a registration hold being placed on the account-delaying re-registration.

-The College's official payment deadlines, per semester, are published in the college's official academic calendar and on the Bursar's Office page at ChattahoocheeTech.edu.
+The College's official payment deadlines, per semester, are published in the college's official academic calendar and on the Student Accounts Office page.